 - Police Registration Certificate (if this is required).
 If you have registered with the Police but are waiting to receive back your Police Registration Certificate from them, Warwickshire and West Midlands Police will stamp your passport confirming that you have registered with them and you can show this if required.
 If you are required to register with the Police but have not yet done so, you are advised that you may have problems when you try to re-enter the UK if you are unable to show your Police Registration Certificate.
 You should therefore register with the Police prior to arranging travel, if this is a requirement for you.

-- Any evidence that you have been given consent to be absent from studies (if the travel will take place outside recognised University vacation periods or if you are given a period of authorised absence).
+- Any evidence that you have been given consent to be absent from studies, for example, print-out of an email (if the travel will take place outside recognised University vacation periods because you have no calss scheduled, or if you have been given permission by your academic department or the University).
 This should only be presented at the UK border upon request.

 - Documentation to support new Tier 4 visa application (if current leave is close to expiry date)